holidayextras/culture/accessibility-best-practices.md

 * Focus should be given to the first focusable element or to the primary action inside the dialog when it is opened.
 * Focus should be trapped inside the dialog, i.e. it should not be possible for the user to tab onto elements outside of the dialog while it is open.
-* When the dialog is closed, keyboard focus should be returned to its original position.
+* When the dialog is closed, keyboard focus should be returned to its original position, or to a sensible point of continuation.
 * Pressing the escape key on the keyboard should close the dialog.
 * The dialog container should have a `role="dialog"` attribute and be labelled with either `aria-label` or `aria-labelledby`.